Top tips for taking your dog to work

 If your dog is social with other dogs and new people, then you likely won’t have any issue taking them into the office.
 However, if they’ve been known to be aggressive or uneasy around strangers, it will be better for everyone if they stay at home.
 Perhaps with some training and practice, they’ll be ready to join the fun next year!

 On the day of

 Be sure to bring essential supplies with you: food and water bowls, treats, a leash, blanket, and doggie bags.
-You can also bring a favourite toy to keep them entertained while you power through your workday.
+You can also bring a favorite toy to keep them entertained while you power through your workday.

 When you arrive at work, keep your dog on a leash so they become familiar with the environment.
 It also gives your co-workers and other dogs a chance to get acquainted while comfortably restrained.